grafana/grafana-community-support-squad/Agendas/2022Agenda.md

     When I click on the data link, however, it populates the interface value with the name of the measurement in the query.

     **Discussion**:

+We walked through some steps on play.grafana.org to see how to isolate variables that we want to use in the data links.
+For example, the URL will have the variables listed: https://play.grafana.org/d/bIIJVo8nk/datalink-with-all_variables-and-time-range?orgId=1&var-app=fakesite&var-server=All&var-interval=1h&editPanel=1 we can use the URL try out different values to see the result in the dashboard.

    - https://community.grafana.com/t/how-to-build-a-data-link-to-filter-current-dashboard-when-there-is-more-than-one-variable/60220/2